Types of Aortic Valve Disease

 Repair of valve tears or holes — Tears or holes on the valve leaflets can be patched with a patient’s own tissue.

-Most aortic valve surgeries have a very low rate of complications; however, potential complications of all surgical options include bleeding, infection, irregular heart rhythm, stroke, or heart attack.
+Most aortic valve surgeries have a very low rate of complications; however, potential complications of all surgical options include bleeding, infection, irregular heart rhythm, need for a pacemaker, stroke, heart attack, or death.

-The tube will be removed once you are able to breathe completely on your own.
-This usually happens within a few hours, but your cardiothoracic surgeon will determine when it is safe to do so.
+The tube will be removed once you are able to breathe on your own.
+This usually happens within a few hours, but your cardiothoracic surgeon and Heart Team will determine when it is safe.
 You should anticipate spending several days, but likely not more than a week, recovering in the hospital, although the total length of time depends on your overall health, as well as the specific procedure you underwent.

-Once you’re home, it may be several more weeks until you are able to go back to work, depending on your job.
+Once you’re home, it may be several more weeks until you are able to go back to work.
 Everyday activities such as driving and lifting heavy objects may be restricted for a period of time.
+Typically, lifting and activity restrictions are 4-6 weeks for traditional AVR and 1-2 weeks for TAVR.

-Blood thinning medication may be prescribed for 6 weeks to 3 months after surgery, but your need for this medication will be determined by your doctor.
+Blood thinning medication may be prescribed after surgery, but your need for this medication will be determined by your doctor.

 After your wounds have healed, you should be able to get back to your normal activities.
 Always tell a doctor about your valve surgery before any medical procedure.
 In particular, you may require preventative antibiotics when having dental work.